 As a unique memento for covered bridge enthusiasts, beginning in 2011, the Columbia-Montour Visitors Bureau began producing a 500-piece jigsaw puzzle each year, featuring one of its 25 covered bridges.
 Releasing each September, this collector’s item is now entering its fourth year.
 The initial puzzle featured the Twin Covered Bridges in Forks, PA in the late summer/early fall and the second featured the Lawrence L. Knoebel Covered Bridge in Elysburg, PA in the winter.
 Both of these editions have sold out, but a framed copy of each puzzle is on display for viewing at the Danville Welcome Center.

-The 2013 Covered Bridge Puzzle features the Keefer Mill Covered Bridge in spring/summer.
+The 2013 Covered Bridge Puzzle featured the Keefer Mill Covered Bridge in spring/summer.
 Keefer Mill Covered Bridge is located in Liberty Township, Montour County, and spans Chillisquaque Creek.
 It is on Township Route 346 off 3012, near Washingtonville and east of PA Route 54.
 The Keefer Mill Covered Bridge was built in 1853 by William Butler for $498.
 The site was near Geringer’s Mill.
 Montour County records list it as the Keefer Mill bridge, possibly named after a well-known bridge builder, George W. Keefer.
 The puzzle photo was taken by Robert Brown of Premier Studios (Danville).

 The puzzles retails for $12, tax included.
 A donation of $2 from every puzzle sold will be made by the Bureau to the Columbia County Covered Bridge Association.
 Puzzles may be purchased at either Visitors Bureau Welcome Center (Columbia County: 121 Papermill Road, Bloomsburg; Montour County: 316 Mill Street, Danville).
 A limited quantity of 500 puzzles are available and are on a first come first serve basis.
 For more information, or to order your puzzle over the phone (shipping charges will be added), please call 1-800-847-4810.

 Annual Covered Bridge and Arts Festival – Celebrating Our Beloved Covered Bridges